iraqooh/pulke_blogs/README.md

 ```bash
 flask run
 ```
-The API will be available at http://localhost:5000.
+The API will be available at http://localhost:5000/api/v1.

 ## API Documentation

-Detailed API endpoint documentation is available in the /docs folder or via the /swagger route when the server is running.
+Detailed API endpoint documentation is available in the /docs folder (or later via the /swagger route when the server is running).

 ## License